peterlamar/vue-examples/README.md

 Collection of Vue.js reference examples for teaching and learning Vue.
 These examples assume NO experience of front end by the reader.
 I myself had more experience as a backend engineer and found most front end examples required too much familiarity of HTML, Javascript and the front end stack.
 I journaled these examples to help myself and others.

 The early examples 1-15, are intentionally simple while the remainder start using VUE cli and NUXT which are more sophisticated patterns (they generate complex starting projects) that it is helpful to build up to.
+VUE cli is what an experienced front end developer may use if they are unfamiliar with Vue and Nuxt would be used by an intermediate Vue Front End engineer as it provides more benefits as well as more complexity.

 ## Introduction